h4ck3rk3y/Jasoos/README.md

+# Jasoos
-# Python Static Code Analyzer in a Python
+## Python Static Code Analyzer in a Python

+Jasoos means 'Detective' in Hindi.

 A lot of the tests have been borrowed from the package 'bandit' by OpenStack.